 The Blackburn police and Crown prosecutors pursued the case to court, where the two Leicester men faced substantial jail sentences for allegedly assaulting policemen.
 But the case fell apart.
 The jury rejected all of the police evidence and found that the Leicester businessmen were not guilty of any offence at all.
 The judge signalled his own view by taking the unusual step of ordering that the defendants’ costs should be paid out of the public purse.
 The two men then sued for assault, wrongful arrest, malicious prosecution, conspiracy to injure and libel.
 In an out-of-court settlement, they were awarded £170,000, most of which was paid on behalf of the policemen by the Lancashire force.

-On the other side of the argument, there have been high-profile examples of Masonic officers fighting corruption.
-During the Operation Countryman inquiry in the 1980s, it was a Masonic detective chief superintendent, John Simmons, who secretly tape-recorded his brother mason, Detective Chief Inspector Phil Cuthbert, boasting of his villainy and of the involvement of other senior officers in taking bribes and setting up armed robberies.
-However, Simmons was later ostracised by his lodge, while Cuthbert continued to be welcomed, even after he had been convicted and jailed for three years.
+On the other side of the argument, there have been high-profile examples of masonic officers fighting corruption.
+During the Operation Countryman inquiry in the 1980s, it was a masonic detective chief superintendent, John Simmons, who secretly tape-recorded his brother mason, Detective Chief Inspector Phil Cuthbert, boasting of his villainy and of the involvement of other senior officers in taking bribes and setting up armed robberies.
+However, Simmons was later ostracised by his lodge, while Cuthbert continued to be welcomed, even though he had been convicted and jailed for three years.

 Some of the most angry critics of freemasonry are police officers who do not belong to the lodges.
 They fear that masons may promote brother officers and conceal each other’s wrong doing and that, on occasion, they might abuse their internal powers to discipline troublesome non-masonic officers.
 One serving Metropolitan Police detective said: “This is a secret society at the heart of Scotland Yard.
 I have no doubt that some masons use the lodges to get their way and this is not acceptable for the public or for the police service as a whole.”
 The Police Complaints Authority says that some officers have approached them privately to voice their concerns about some masonic colleagues.